Meet Your Guide,

 Peter Schiller is a certified Forest Therapy Guide with a lifelong connection to the natural world.

-He studied Geography at the University of Waterloo and spent over 20 years as an educator, teaching students of all ages — from kindergarten to high school.
+He studied Environmental Studies at the University of Waterloo before completing his Bachelor of Education from Nipissing University and spent over 20 years as an educator, teaching students of all ages, from kindergarten to high school.

 Throughout his life, the forest has always been a place he returns to.
 A place to slow down, reflect, and reconnect.